pycage/shellfish/doc/Main.md

 ```

 Shui code is translated to JavaScript code before execution.
 This can either
-be done on the fly as the code gets loaded, or by the web server on demand,
+happen on the fly as the code gets loaded, or on the server-side on demand,
 or even by shipping only pre-translated code.
 It's your choice.

 ## Learn to Use Shellfish *(work in progress)*